Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Abstract

 \section{Abstract}

 Modern day computer games have extremely large state and action spaces.
 To detect bugs in these games' models, human testers play the games repeatedly to explore the game and find errors in the games.
 Such game play is exhaustive and time consuming.
 Moreover, since robotics simulators depend on similar methods of model specification and debugging, the problem of finding errors in the model is of interest for the robotics community to ensure robot behaviors and interactions are consistent in simulators.
-Previous methods have used reinforcement learning~\cite{gordillo2021improving} and search based methods~\cite{2018arXiv181106962D} including Rapidly-exploring Random Trees (RRT) to explore a game's state-action space to find bugs.
+Previous methods have used reinforcement learning~\cite{gordillo2021improving} and search based methods {\cite{chang2019reveal, Chang21Boosting}}~\cite{2018arXiv181106962D} including Rapidly-exploring Random Trees (RRT) to explore a game's state-action space to find bugs.
 However, such search and exploration based methods are not efficient at exploring the state-action space without a pre-defined heuristic.
-In this work we attempt to combine a human-tester's expertise in solving games, and the exhaustiveness of RRT to search a game's state space efficiently with high coverage.
-This paper introduces \underline{h}uman-\edit{\underline{s}eeded} RRT (H\edit{S}-RRT) and behavior-\underline{c}loning-\underline{a}ssisted RRT (CA-RRT) in testing the number of game states searched and the time taken to explore those game states.
-We compare our methods to an existing weighted RRT~\cite{zhan2018taking} baseline for game exploration testing studied.
-We find H\edit{S}-RRT and CA-RRT both explore more game states in \edit{fewer} \edit{tree expansions/iterations} when compared to the existing baseline.
-In each test, CA-RRT reached more states on average in the same number of \edit{iterations} as RRT.
-In our tested environments, CA-RRT was able to reach the same number of states as RRT by more than $5000$ fewer \edit{iterations} on average, almost a $50\%$ reduction.
+In this work we attempt to combine a human-tester's expertise in solving games, and the exhaustiveness of RRT to search a game's state space efficiently with high coverage. {This paper introduces \underline{C}loning-\underline{A}ssisted RRT (CA-RRT) to test a game by searching through game states.
+We compare our methods to two existing baselines: 1) a weighted-RRT as described by Zhan et. al.~\cite{zhan2018taking}; 2) human-demonstration seeded RRT as described by Chang et. al.~\cite{chang2019reveal}.
+We find that CA-RRT is applicable to more game maps and explores more game states in \edit{fewer} \edit{tree expansions/iterations} when compared to the existing baselines.
+In each test, CA-RRT reached more states on average in the same number of \edit{iterations} as weighted-RRT.
+In our tested environments, CA-RRT was able to reach the same number of states as weighted-RRT by more than $5000$ fewer \edit{iterations} on average, almost a $50\%$ reduction and applied to more scenarios than.
+Moreover, as a consequence of our first person behavior cloning approach, CA-RRT worked on unseen game maps than just seeding the RRT with human-demonstrated states.}